- What is a Single-replacement Reaction?

 - Chlorine (Cl2) will displace the bromine (Br2) in a sodium bromide (NaBr) compound because it is more reactive than bromine .

 Cl2 (aq.) + 2 NaBr (aq.) → 2 NaCl (aq.) + Br2 (aq.)

 - Bromine (Br2) replaces iodine (I2) in a reaction between bromine (Br2) and potassium iodide (KI).

 Br2 (aq.) + 2 KI (aq.) → 2 KBr (aq.) + I2 (aq.)

 Single-replacement Reactions Examples in Everyday Life

-There are a few examples of single-replacement reactions taking place in nature and real life.
+A few examples of single-replacement reactions occur in nature and real life.

 - The reaction of saltwater with concrete pillars containing iron forms iron (II) chloride

-- Silver reacts with hydrogen sulfide gas that is produced by some industrial processes or as a result of decaying animal or plant materials.
+- Silver reacts with hydrogen sulfide gas produced by some industrial processes or from decaying animal or plant materials.
 The reaction results in silver sulfide and hydrogen gas.